1912 Rock Island Independents season

 The 1912 Rock Island Independents season was the team's fifth season in existence.
 The season resulted in the team posting an undefeated 8–0 record.

 Offseason

-In 1911, the Independents did play a season.
-Also, for rule changes, touchdowns became 6 points (instead of 5), the playing field was normalized with it being 100 yards long and 10-year end zones, the amount of plays to get a first down was changed from 3 to 1, and the limit of a 20-plus-yard forward pass was removed.
+In 1911, the Independents did not play a season.
+For rule changes, touchdowns became 6 points (instead of 5), the playing field was normalized with it being 100 yards long with 10-yard end zones, the amount of plays to get a first down was changed from 3 to 1, and the limit of a 20-plus-yard forward pass was removed.